KashProgramming/last_minute_study_platform/README.md

-# Last Minute Study Platform
+# OOPS!IDidntStudy: Last Minute Study Platform

 > **Cram smarter, not harder.**
 > This platform helps you turn your study materials into panic notes, chat-ready knowledge bases, and auto-generated quizzes — just in time before the exam.